vic-ma/howtodismantle.github.io/_posts/2026-01-06-Stream-Dream-Bringing-Azure-Event-Hub-Data-to-Life-in-Peakboard.md

 ## Create an event consumer

 Now, let's create a Peakboard app that acts as an event consumer.
 This app subscribes to the Event Hub light barrier events.
-The app shows the counter values on screen and updates them when it receives new data from the Event Hub.
+The app displays the counter values on screen and updates them when it receives new data from the Event Hub.

-The output of the data source is a table with two columns: `Timestamp` and `Message`.
+The output of the Event Hub data source is a table with two columns: `Timestamp` and `Message`.
 The maximum number of rows is specified by the `Queue Size` parameter.
-The data can be processed with standard patterns like a reload event or data flow.
+The data can be processed with standard patterns, like a reload event or a data flow.

 Alternatively, we can use a special event that is fired for each arriving message.
 The logic is built with Building Blocks within this event.
 In our example, we parse the incoming message and assign the values of the light barriers to two text blocks, in order to show the value.